Development standards must be met when constructing, installing or displaying certain types of signs.

 - Works must be structurally adequate, installed in accordance with manufacturer’s specifications and comply with the Building Code of Australia (BCA).

-- Any structures that would be located on public land, or on or over a public road (including temporary structures), must have separate approval from the relevant council, or Roads and Maritime Services under the Roads Act 1993 and the Local Government Act 1993 .
+- Any structures located on public land or over a public road must have separate approval from the relevant council or Transport for NSW under the Roads Act 1993 and the Local Government Act 1993 .

 - Generally, exempt development cannot be carried out on: